CzechUavGuy/APM-Mavlink-to-FrSky/README.md

 This project is based on https://github.com/vizual54/APM-Mavlink-to-FrSky.
 It's modified so that ground station is not supposed to be FrSky FLD-02 or other display, but PC or Tablet/cell phone running Mavlink ground station software (eg. MissionPlanner/DroidPlanner/Andropilot).
 Two Arduinos are needed to make this project work.

-It consists of two parts: Sending part that is on the plane and Receiving part that is connected to ground station.
+It consists of three parts: Sending part that is on the plane and Receiving part that is connected to ground station.
+Third part (receiving_part_test) is a demonstration of this entire project.

 Currently, only one-way transmission is supported, I am not sure why I can't manage to uplink data back to airplane using FrSky telemetry.
 Maybe it is not possible at all using FrSky.